axiomhq/axiom-lambda-extension/README.md

 1. Set these environment variables on your function:

-   - `AXIOM_DATASET`: The dataset name to send logs to
+   - `AXIOM_DATASET`: The dataset name to send logs to.
+Learn more about creating a dataset [here](https://www.axiom.co/docs/reference/settings#dataset)
-   - `AXIOM_TOKEN`: The Axiom API token (needs ingest permission into the dataset above). learn more about creating token [here](https://www.axiom.co/docs/restapi/token#creating-an-access-token)
+   - `AXIOM_TOKEN`: The Axiom API token (needs ingest permission into the dataset above).
+Learn more about creating token [here](https://www.axiom.co/docs/restapi/token#creating-an-access-token)

 2. Add the extension as a layer with the AWS CLI: